What is a fuel break?

 Waskesiu: Reducing the risk of wildfire - Prince Albert National Park

 East Boundary Fuel Break

-The new East Boundary Fuel Break between Prince Albert National Park and Elk Ridge Resort and community, combined with the adjacent fuel break created by the Ministry of Environment’s Wildfire Management Branch last winter, will provide an important feature to help slow down a wildfire that threatens park neighbours.
+Work on the East Boundary Fuel Break began in winter 2017.
+The East Boundary Fuel Break between Prince Albert National Park and Elk Ridge Resort and community, combined with the adjacent fuel break created by the Ministry of Environment’s Wildfire Management Branch in 2016, provides an important feature to help reduce the intensity of a wildfire that threatens park neighbours.

-Beginning in December 2017, fire personnel started thinning 15 hectares of spruce forest.
-The fuel break will stretch half a kilometre along Highway 264 near the East Gate park entrance and 1 km north of the highway, along the park boundary parallel to Elk Ridge.
+The fuel break stretches half a kilometre along Highway 264 near the East Gate park entrance and 1 km north of the highway, along the park boundary parallel to Elk Ridge, encompassing 15 hectares of forest.
 Other plans over the next few winters include expanding the East Boundary Fuel Break on the south side of the highway and enlarging the Waskesiu Community Fuel Break. (see map)

-While a fuel break can bring the fire to the ground where it is easier to fight, people can do other things to lessen the chance that the fire will spread into their communities.
+While a fuel break can help reduce the risk to a community from wildfire, people can do other things to lessen the chance that the fire will spread into their communities.
 FireSmart Canada is a nationally recognized agency that has information and actions for people to use.
 For more information visit https://www.firesmartcanada.ca